paalth/kless/README.md

 `kless` event handlers implement a language-specific interface and the signature of the event handler consists of a **context**, a **request** and a **response**.

-The **context** is a map of strings that contain information about the event handler.
+The **context** is a map of strings that contain information about the event handler and its runtime environment.

 The **request** and **response** are both simple objects that have two fields.
 The first field is a map of string that contains the request/response headers, and the second field is a byte array containing the request/response body.